A Survey on Uncertainty Quantification Methods for Deep Learning

 \textbf{Combine ensemble model with prediction distribution}: This approach \cite{lakshminarayanan2017simple} combines the ensemble method with prediction distribution.
-The deep ensemble method constructs an ensemble of DNN models $\mathcal{M} = \{\mathcal{M}_i\}_{i=1}^K$, where each model $\mathcal{M}_i$ can be set with different parameters, or architectures choices, et, al. The model uncertainty is expressed as the variance or "disagreement" of the ensemble.
-In this way, the output of each model is modified as parameterized distribution to capture the data uncertainty.
+The deep ensemble method constructs an ensemble of DNN models $\mathcal{M} = \{\mathcal{M}_i\}_{i=1}^K$, where each model $\mathcal{M}_i$ can be set with different parameters, or architecture choices.
+The model uncertainty is expressed as the variance or "disagreement" among the ensemble models.
+In this way, the output of each model is modified as a parameterized distribution to capture the data uncertainty.
 Similar to MC-dropout, we have an ensemble of prediction distribution $\{p(y|\boldsymbol{x}, \mathcal{M}_i)\}_{i=1}^K$.
-In this part, we take the classification problem as an example, where the prediction distribution is parameterized categorical distribution.
+In this part, we take the classification problem as an example, where the prediction distribution is a parameterized categorical distribution.
 The total uncertainty is captured with the entropy of average prediction distribution $\mathcal{H}(\mathbb{E}_{p(\mathcal{M}_i)}p(y|\boldsymbol{x},\mathcal{M}_i))$, and the data uncertainty is the average entropy of each model, expressed as $\mathbb{E}_{p(\mathcal{M}_i)}\mathcal{H}(p(y|\boldsymbol{x},\mathcal{M}_i)) $.
 The model uncertainty can be expressed with the mutual information between the prediction and the ensemble model $y, \mathcal{M}$ as expressed in Eq.~\ref{eq:ensemblewithdistr}.

 \textbf{Combine ensemble model with prediction interval}: Since the prediction interval constructed in some approaches accounts only for the data noise variance, not the model uncertainty.
-To improve the total uncertainty estimation, ensemble methods are adopted to combine with prediction interval to account for the model uncertainty that comes from model architectures misspecification, parameter initialization, et.al. \cite{pearce2018high}.
+To improve the total uncertainty estimation, ensemble methods are adopted to combine prediction intervals with ensemble methods to account for model uncertainty arising from model architecture misspecification, parameter initialization, etc. \cite{pearce2018high}.
 Specifically, Given an ensemble of models trained with different model specifications or sub-sampling of training datasets, where the model prediction intervals are denoted as $[y^{ij}_l, y^{ij}_u]$ for sample $i=\{1,...,n\}$ and model $j=\{1,...,m\}$, the model uncertainty can be captured by the variance of the lower bound $\sigma_{l}^{(i)^2}$ and upper bound variance $\sigma_{u}^{(i)^2}$.
-For example, the lower bound uncertainty is:
+For example, the uncertainty of the lower bound is given by:

 Then the new prediction interval $[\tilde{y}_l,\tilde{y}_u]$ with $95\%$ confidence level can be constructed as: